June 1, 2020 by Ville Raivio

 VR: Your age and occupation?

-VR: Have you any children or spouse (and how do they relate to your style enthusiasm)?
+VR: Have you any children or spouse (and how do they relate to your style obsession)?

 VR: What other hobbies or passions do you have besides apparel?

-VR: How did you first become interested in clothes, and when did you turn your eyes towards the classics?
-Why these instead of fashion?
+VR: How did you first become interested in clothing, and when did you turn your eyes towards the tailored look?

 VR: How have you gathered your knowledge of clothing — from books, in-house training, workshops or somewhere else?